malexandre/node-gif/README.md

 # What is this?

-Just a little project to get familiar with Node.js.
+Just a little project to show off Node.js and ReactJS.
 Simple server with listing of Gif from Giphy and Emojis from [emojilib](https://github.com/muan/emojilib), with favorites management.

-I alse made a basic React client with Bootstrap to get familiar with react and webpack too.
+GUI has been made with bootstrap (nothing fancy, just basic components).
+Test with Jest & Enzyme.

 # How to test the project